ESCSS-labs/ESCSS-ESTest/README.md

 ## What is ESCSS-ESTest?

-ESCSS-ESTest is a runtime testing library inspired by TDD, Joi, and Zod to achieve 100% coverage.
+ESCSS-ESTest is a runtime validation library inspired by TDD and Zod.

 ## Features